Open Field. A Poem.

 Until then I walk the fields.

-2 thoughts on “Open Field.
-A Poem.
+2 responses to “Open Field.
+A Poem.”

 Thanks for your time and thoughts.